What is Coroplast?

 - Comes in two thicknesses (one-eighth inch (4mm) & one-half inch (10mm)) and various colors

-- White is our most popular color.
-It provides a bright base for vibrant full color printing directly onto the coroplast.
+- White is most popular as it provides a bright base for vibrant full color printing directly onto the coroplast.

-From campaign signs, realtors, school spirit, yard art, construction sites, containers, packaging and stage displays, the list of how you can utilize coroplast goes on and on.
-At SignWay, we really like this stuff!
+From campaign signs, real estate professionals, neighborhoods/communities, school spirit, yard art, construction sites, containers, packaging and stage displays, the list of how you can utilize coroplast goes on and on.
+We really like this stuff and once you see how easy it is to create what you need and want, you will too!

-However, your coroplast sign is only as good as the ink used to print on it.
-That’s why we use HP Wide Spectrum Color UV inks, which are geared to last three to five years without lamination.
+Keep in mind, your coroplast sign is only as good as the ink used to print on it.
+That’s why we use HP Wide Spectrum Color UV inks, which are geared to last three to five years without lamination

 Here are some useful tips to get the most out of your investment in coroplast signs: